 Incidence and Virulence of Apple Fruit Rot Pathogens in the Markets

-the incidence of each fungal pathogen from the two markets visited was recorded with Mubi main market having Rhizopus stolonifer with the highest incidence at 37.50% followed by Aspergillu niger at 25%, Rhizopus microsporus at 18.75%, Ulocladium botrytis at 12.50% while Mucor hiemalis had the lowest incidence at 6.25% respectively.
+The incidence of each fungal pathogen from the two markets visited was recorded with Mubi main market having Rhizopus stolonifer with the highest incidence at 37.50% followed by Aspergillu niger at 25%, Rhizopus microsporus at 18.75%, Ulocladium botrytis at 12.50% while Mucor hiemalis had the lowest incidence at 6.25% respectively.
 Mubi new main had R. stolonifer with the highest incidence (31.25%), R. microsporus (25%), M. hiemalis, and A. niger (18.75) while U. botrytis had the lowest incidence with 6.25% as shown in Figure 1.

 The virulence of pathogens showed that all pathogens were virulent at different degrees, R. stolonifer virulence was scored as very high as fruit rot covered up to 70% of the fruit within a few days, A. niger and R. microsporus had a high virulence while M. hiemalis and U. botrytis were scored as moderate virulence (Table 1).